Baphomet42/Data-Packs/README.md

         + Portals can be placed on a mix of quartz, smooth stone, white wool, and a few other light blocks
     + There are 16 different colored Portal Guns for 16 different colored Portals
         + Colors run on a separate system than linking, meaning any set of colors can be paired together
+        + Each color gun has a custom texture (this is the only use of resource packs in the entire datapack)
 + *Weighted Cubes*
     + Storage and Companion cubes essential for button-based testing
     + Discouragement Redirection cube to move lasers